Teaching College

 Connecting to Children

 Imagine all adults worldwide — parents as well as pedagogues — altering their inherited habits of relating to children and, in concert with others, co-constructing a more enhanced way of being for their own children’s benefit.
 Here is a path for local, cultural, and community growth — very different from traditional approaches to adult education.
 Participants discover their own values and practice how they decide they want to be with children.
+Here are materials for free, a leader’s guide and handouts, ready for this year-long study.

 Next Best Practices in College Teaching